 The District participates in the Illinois Municipal Retirement Fund (IMRF), a 414(h) plan and employees may participate in a 457-retirement plan.
-The IMRF plan is a two tiered defined benefit plan with the employee contributing 4.5 percent of their annual salary.
+The IMRF plan is a two-tiered defined benefit plan with the employee contributing 4.5 percent of their annual salary.
 Vesting for Tier 1 and Tier 2 occurs after eight and ten years respectively.
 The District is responsible for most of the pension costs and all of the disability and death benefits.
-The District's retirement plan is 102.45% funded as of 12/31/20.
+The IMRF estimates that the pension is 98.2% funded as of 12/31/22.
 Employer rates are based on actuarially calculated annual required contributions (ARC).
-The District's employer rate in 2021 was 11.69%, down slightly from the 2020 rate of 11.85%.
-The District continues with the plan implemented to pay off the unfunded IMRF liability at a rate of 1/7th of the balance or as the budget allows.
-This plan is re-visited on an annual basis and adjusted accordingly.
+The District's employer rate in 2022 was 9.08%, down from the 2021 rate of 11.69%.

-The Park District is also a trustee of the 457 plan, a defined contribution plan, which is fully funded by the employees.
-The Park District does not pay retirement health benefits.
+The District is also a trustee of the 457 plan, a defined contribution plan, which is fully funded by the employees.
+The District does not pay retirement health benefits.